-It’s easy to sit back when your churn numbers are low and say that your customers are happy and that the churn you do see is because of unruly customers with unrealistic expectations.
+It’s easy to sit back when your churn numbers are low and say that your customers are happy and that the churn you see is because of unruly customers with unrealistic expectations.

-Businesses that exceed their customers expectations and continually strive to delight are the ones that turn their customers into raving fans.
+Businesses that exceed their customers’ expectations and continually strive to delight are the ones that turn their customers into raving fans.

 This can be done by turning important touch points along the customer journey into moments that delight and surpass their expectations.
+For instance:

 Businesses often have the right tools to fight customer churn but that does little to stop customers from leaving.

 The key lies in the hands of your highly engaged workforce.
 Employees that have access to the right data, offer fast customer feedback and are part of a customer-centric culture are best able to prioritise customer needs and keep them from defecting to your rivals.

 Image source: Medium

 Successful companies, like Apple and Nokia, encourage cross-functional collaboration to make structural improvements that lead to great customer experiences.

 People on the front lines greatly influence the quality of the customer experience.
 So companies that take a customer-centric view often change their processes to give employees greater decision-making autonomy.

 It’s clear that customers leave for various reasons and that it’s often a result of a series of triggers rather than any specific event.